burtlo/chefspec-ohai/README.md

 I often choose to name the specification after the name of the file that stores the Ohai plugin.
-I were testing an Ohai plugin stored in `files/default/httpd_modules.rb` I would create a specifiation named `spec/unit/plugins/httpd_modules_spec.rb`.
+I were testing an Ohai plugin stored in `files/default/httpd_modules.rb` I would create a specification named `spec/unit/plugins/httpd_modules_spec.rb`.
 The most important thing is that the file ends with `_spec.rb` so that RSpec will automatically find this file and load it appropriately.